ieb/CanDiagnose/ui/README.md

 # einkweb

-Is a minimal eink browser implementation targetting Generation 1 Kindle devices.
+Is a minimal eink browser implementation targetting Generation 1 Kindle devices, but also works on modern browsers and Andriod.